leterDieu/Stellarity-mcoc/docs/items/tamaris.md

 Executing a mob holding a <i class="icon-minecraft icon-minecraft-totem-of-undying"></i>Totem of Undying or a player with the [Holy Protection](armor/hallowed_armor.md) buff applies an 11 second execute cooldown.
 It is indicated by a <span style="color: red;">DISABLED</span> text in player's action bar, which goes away as the cooldown ends.

-### Dark Decay
-Sword attacks inflict **Dark Decay** for 6 seconds.
-Dark Decay deals 1:heart: х ₀.₅ damage every 1.5 seconds for a total of 4:heart::heart: damage.
-While this doesn't sound any special at first, Decay has 60% armor penetration, which means that a large portion of its damage doesn't get reduced by armor.

-Enchanting Tamaris with Curse of Vanishing doubles the Decay damage.

-Dark Decay effect stacks with other means of damage over time, like Wither, Poison or Fire.

 ## Tips
 - Tamaris is intended to be used as a support weapon.
-Switching to it to reapply Decay or to execute a weak enemy is the best way to use it.
+Switching to it to execute a weak enemy is the best way to use it.
 - Tamaris prioritizes nearest weak mob while choosing a target to execute next.
 Keep in mind while trying to chain execute a group of weak mobs.
 - The execute treshold is lower for certain mobs.
 	- On bosses *(Wither, Empress of Light)* and Wardens, this treshold is **10%**.